Vyral/base-template/_drafts/a-one-page-business-plan-to-achieve-your-goals.md

 * One goal
 * Three priorities necessary to achieve your one goal
-* Five strategies under each priority to help &nbsp;you reach the goal
+* Five strategies under each priority to help  you reach the goal

 That’s the basic format—**here are the rules:**